-- SOLIDWORKS 2016 introduces the new Circular Profile sweep option.
-It allows you to create a solid rod or hollow tube along a path, edge, or curve directly on a model without having to sketch the circular profile.
+- The new Circular Profile sweep option allows you to create a solid rod or hollow tube along a path, edge, or curve directly on a model without having to sketch the circular profile.
 This enhancement is available for Swept Boss/Base, Swept Cut, and Swept Surface features. - Click or select Insert / Boss-Base / Sweep. - Select the Circle Profile option and enter .250in for the diameter of the profile . - Select the 3D Sketch for Sweep Path (3Dsketch1). - Click OK .